 Ensure that you go through this detailed guide, know your ODSP payment dates, and learn how to apply for this benefit.

 Can I Collect CPP and ODSP at the same time?

-Yes, once you’re qualified, you can receive the Ontario Disability Support Program (ODSP) and Canada Pension Plan (CPP) but on different payment dates.
-Click here to learn about the CPP payment dates for 2021.
+Yes, once you’re qualified, you can receive the Ontario Disability Support Program (ODSP) and Canada Pension Plan (CPP).

 How is ODSP Amount Calculated?

-However, there have been several changes in improving the application process of the program in 2021.
+The short answer is No!
+There’s no information from the Ontario Government about the ODSP increase in 2022.
+However, there have been several changes in improving the application process for the program.